SummerOfBitcoin/code-challenge-2024-110CodingP/Doc.md

 Third,build the block
 Fourth, we need to find the nonce which passes difficulty and hence the hash We need to output the coinbase txn also

+// since cpp doesn't have a function for iterating over files in a directory had to make "txns.txt".